How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options

 The most significant exception to this rule is a result of the lounge policies of both Alaska Airlines and American Airlines.
 This will primarily impact U.S.-based travelers with status through Alaska Airlines or American Airlines.
 Here's an example of this exception:

 Let's say I plan to fly on American Airlines from St. Louis (STL) to New York-LaGuardia (LGA).
-I hold Oneworld Sapphire status thanks to my status through the AAdvantage program.
-Even if I were booked into domestic first class on this flight, neither my Sapphire status nor first-class ticket would not allow me access to the Admirals Club at either airport.
+I hold Oneworld Sapphire status thanks to my AAdvantage Platinum elite status.
+Even if I were booked into domestic first class on this flight, neither my Sapphire status nor first-class ticket would allow me access to the Admirals Club at either airport.

-Now, let's say I was planning to travel on the same route, on that same flight operated by American Airlines, but I held British Airways Executive Club Silver status.
-Executive Club Silver status equates to Oneworld Sapphire status.
-In this case, I would get Admirals Club access.
+Now, let's say I was planning to travel on the same route, on that same flight operated by American Airlines, but I held British Airways Club Silver status.
+British Airways Club Silver status also equates to Oneworld Sapphire status.
+But, in this case, I would get Admirals Club access.

 Photo of the American Airlines Admirals Club in Newark